dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Another important note is that both 1 and 2 tend to invite the same managerial solution: Hire more people!.
 This does to some degree make 3 the quintessential scaling problem.
-We will focus on this problem in this post with informally speaking the goal of squeezing as much code out of our developers as possible :)
+We will focus on this problem in this post with, informally speaking, the goal of squeezing as much code out of our developers as possible :)

 If you can add people fast without hurting productivity then 1 and 2 will fix themselves, in theory.
 However as we will see hiring and onboarding large amounts of people is not trivial and you might want to be strategic about it.